The Flying Doctors: Cast and characters

-A young male doctor who takes over the R.F.D.S base in Coopers Crossing after proving himself to its original boss, Harry Sinclair.
-He brings along Chris Randall as his assistant.
+A young doctor who takes over the R.F.D.S base in Coopers Crossing after proving himself to its original boss, Harry Sinclair.
 Tom leaves the show after 16 episodes, to volunteer for World Vision in Africa.
 He returns midway through series five, before leaving again early into series seven, although he remained in the opening credits for the rest of the year.
 Tom makes a final appearance in series nine, when there is a town celebration in Coopers Crossing.